All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is the first injection the hardest?

 Emotionally, yes.
 Most patients are anxious before their first injection.
-Physically, it is very easy.
+Physically, it's very easy.
 The needle is tiny, the process takes seconds, and most patients wonder afterward why they were so worried.
 By injection 3 or 4, it becomes routine.

 About 9 to 11% of patients in clinical trials did not lose at least 5% of their body weight.
-If you are not seeing results after 3 to 4 months at therapeutic doses, your physician will evaluate potential reasons and may recommend an alternative medication or approach.
+If you aren't seeing results after 3 to 4 months at therapeutic doses, your physician will evaluate potential reasons and may recommend an alternative medication or approach.

 Take your free online assessment today.
 A licensed physician will review your health information and help you decide if Mounjaro is the right next step for you.